martinburford/code-samples/README.md

 ### **Please note:**
 I am often asked by companies who hire me to sign Non-Disclosure Agreements which restrict me from publishing code samples to my GitHub account.
 I do of course have MANY code samples beyond the contents of this public repository.
-Should you wish to see any of them, please [get in touch with me](mailto:martin@martinburford.co.uk).
+Should you wish to see anything beyond what this repository contains (such as some of my more recent React and Redux code), please [get in touch with me](mailto:martin@martinburford.co.uk).

 # Overview